Greenland fall – East to west

 Everyone crossing at this time of the year will fully comprehend the task, the effort and the heroics of the 1888 pioneers.

 So!
 If you are this tiny bit more adventurous, this is the time for you to go.

-We will meet up in Tasiilaq on Monday the 19th August and set off by boat on the 20th towards Isortoq, where we will camp right under the icecap.
-The next morning we start off and through the next days ‘play chess’ with the Icefall.
+We will meet up in Tasiilaq on mid August and set off by boat 2 days later towards Isortoq, where we will camp right under the icecap.
+The next morning we start off and through the next days we "play chess" with the Icefall.
 Rivers and streams at first, then rolling landscape with ice like a rough sea suddenly frozen into a wild theme-park before the big crevasses try to bar us from the snowfields higher up.
 This part of the trip is hard, tremendous and a satisfying challenge.